marisap95/M3FrEn/README.md

 # Description

-This toolbox provides entropy-based tools to quantify the complexity of EEG signals by incorporating:
+These codes provide entropy-based metrics to quantify the complexity of EEG signals by incorporating:

 - Temporal structure (embedding dimension and delay)
 - Spectral decomposition (Delta, Theta, Alpha, Beta bands)